glennposadas/glenn-projects/README.md

 **Stacks:** UIKit, Programmatically built UI using NSLayoutAnchor, SQLite, FreeStreamer for audio streaming.

-**Role:** Continuous development and maintainance.
+**Role:** Continuous development and maintenance.

-**Description:** This is one of the multiple Bible Apps I've worked on under WatchDis App Sudio (a Netherlands based company).
+**Description:** This is one of the multiple Bible Apps I've worked on under WatchDis App Studio (a Netherlands based company).

 Audio Bible with many languages that can be downloaded for your smartphone.
 Technology has made it possible to have the Bible on your phone.